PriyankaAnantha/Logs/README.md

 # Task 1: Django and FastAPI Integration
 Create an UI using Django which render an UI table.
-For data fetch, create fast API that accept yahoo finance company ticker name, time frame and start date and end date
+For data fetch, create fast API that accepts yahoo finance company ticker name, time frame and start date and end date

 ---
 ## Table of Contents